 The trophic level index (TLI) is a number used to indicate the overall health of lakes.
-The number is calculated using four separate water quality measurements: total nitrogen, total phosphorous, water clarity and chlorophyll-a.
+The number is calculated using four separate water quality measurements: total nitrogen, total phosphorus, water clarity and chlorophyll-a.
 The worse the water quality, the higher the number.

-Nitrogen and phosphorous are nutrients that plants thrive on.
+Nitrogen and phosphorus are nutrients that plants thrive on.
 Large amounts of these nutrients in lakes encourage the growth of algae, which can lead to poor water quality.
 Water clarity is how clear the water in the lake is.
 Clear water usually means better water quality.
 Chlorophyll-a is the green colour in plants.
-Knowing how much chlorophyll-a is in a lake gives us a good idea of how much algae the lake has.
+Knowing how much chlorophyll-a is in a lake gives us a good idea of how concentrated algae biomass is in the lake.
 More algae means poorer water quality.